 The general consensus

 The current situation in the UK appears to be that adults in the nation are overworked.
-Maintaining a healthy balance between home and work life seems to become more difficult as we get older, with statistics showing that the younger the employee, the less likely they are to identify work-life balance as an important part of their job.
-The task of juggling a family alongside a job is also difficult for many to manage with statistics revealing that 75% of working parents suffer stress and anxiety as a result of their work-life balance management.
+Maintaining a healthy balance between home and work life seems to become more difficult as we get older.
+Statistics show younger employees are less likely they are to identify work-life balance as an important part of their job.
+Juggling a family alongside a job is also not easy, with statistics revealing that 75% of working parents suffer stress and anxiety as a result of their work-life balance management.

 It’s true that some businesses try to operate at maximum capacity, but this can be counterproductive.
 Research found that as a person’s weekly hours increase, so do their feelings of unhappiness.
 Of course, this is no surprise.
-Even for those who don’t work long hours, there is still the issue of ‘switching off’ and disconnecting from what’s happened at the office.
+Even for those who don’t work long hours, there is still the issue of ‘switching off’ after work.
 In fact, one third of European workers said that a bad day at work affected their personal life.

 Often, as people work more, they find that they have less time to spend time with friends and family and less time to pursue out-of-work goals.
 But, many of us feel as though there’s nothing we can do about it.